myrazma/2022_Masterthesis_Code/data/README.md

 ## Empathy Data set

-Buechel2018 - Modeling empathy and distress in reaction to news stories
+Buechel et al., 2018 - Modeling empathy and distress in reaction to news stories: https://arxiv.org/abs/1808.10399

 The data can be downloaded from the Codalab Competition: https://codalab.lisn.upsaclay.fr/competitions/834#learn_the_details-datasets